mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-airgapped/index.md

 The presence of `default: true` also instructs Konvoy to configure [containerd mirrors][containerd_mirrors] with all the repositories of the images that are used during installation.
 The file `images.json` contains the full list of images.

-Konvoy also provides some convenience CLI commands to setup your registry with the required images.
+Konvoy also provides convenient CLI commands to setup your registry with the required images.
-Running the below command will pull all of the images, retag them and push them to the specified image registry, making them available during installation.
+Running the command below pulls all of the images, retags them, and pushes them to the specified image registry.
+This makes them available during installation.

 ```text
 konvoy config images seed
 ```

-You can also place an `images/` directory alongside the `konvoy` binary to load the images instead of pulling from remote repositories.
+You can also create an `images/` directory alongside the `konvoy` binary, to load the images instead of pulling from remote repositories.

-The command below can be used generate the `images/` directory and save all of the images required for the installation.
+The command below generates the `images/` directory and saves all of the images required for the installation.

 ```text
 konvoy config images save